Residents are raising money for Dionisio “Dio” Encarnacion, who was struck in a hit-and-run accident.

 “He just touched so many people by his personality and his effervescence,” Sibley said.
 “When I heard about it, I just thought ‘I have to try.
 I have to figure out the GoFundMe.’
 It’s at times like this when we can all draw that line in the sand and say ‘This is when I’m stepping up to help a neighbor.’”

-Sibley said she and several other residents also are discussing having a potential event to benefit Encarnacion at some point in the near future.
+Sibley and several other residents have planned a fundraising event, scheduled for 5 to 7 p.m., Thursday, Oct.
+24, at Bosphorous, located at 16418 New Independence Parkway, Winter Garden.
 The local bartender, who is expected to move with a walker in the coming weeks, is beyond thankful for all the support and love.

 “Look at how life surprises you — I’m blessed,” Encarnacion said.
 “I’ve never seen this in my life — even in Puerto Rico, my country, I’ve never seen this amount of love and care from people.”